Rotator Cuff Surgery & Repair - Dr. Kevin Kruse

 What is Rotator Cuff Surgery?

 Rotator cuff surgery is a surgical procedure to repair an injured or torn rotator cuff.
 The surgery may be performed as an open procedure or as an arthroscopic rotator cuff repair, depending on the severity of the tear, which can be a massive or partial tear.
+This type of surgery is also referred to as torn shoulder ligament surgery, or shoulder ligament tear surgery.

 When Do I Need Rotator Cuff Repair Surgery?